normanrink/PCF/README.md

 codata/src        --- Idris sources for the development of PCF with both inductive *and* co-inductive
                       semantics.
-(Non-)Equivalences between the different semantics are studied by considering diverging PCF terms. test              --- Tests that execute simple functions on natural numbers.
+(Non-)Equivalences between the different semantics are studied by considering diverging PCF terms. totality/src      --- Development of the standard proof of totality for Gödel's T. The standard argument relies on a (unary) logical relation.
+Unlike the devlopments in other source folders, the development in 'totality/src' is based on untyped lambda calculus terms and introduces the typing judgment as a separate (Idris) data type. test              --- Tests that execute simple functions on natural numbers.
 ```
 In each calculus the functions addition, multiplication, and factorial are implemented.